ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

+- [ ] Flatten all commits into a few commits
-- [ ] NEXT: Carefully go over all NEXT comments
+- [ ] Carefully go over all NEXT comments

 # Tracker Editor